mckinsey/vizro/vizro-core/docs/pages/user-guides/card-button.md

     [guide on navigation](navigation.md).

-A navigation card allows you to navigate to a different page via a click on the card area.
+A navigation card enables you to navigate to a different page via a click on the card area.
 To create a navigation card, do the following:

 - Insert the [`Card`][vizro.models.Card] into the `components` argument of the [`Page`][vizro.models.Page]
-- Provide the `text` parameter with a title and some description
+- Give the `text` parameter with a title and some description
-- Provide the `href` parameter (relative or absolute URL)
+- Give the `href` parameter (relative or absolute URL)

 !!! example "Navigation Card"
     === "app.py"